tkalfigo/dotenvenc/README.md

 FOO=bar
 ```

-and its encrypted counterpart `.env.enc.custom`.
+and its encrypted counterpart `.env.enc.sample`.

 To run the tests: